 A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

-While individuals with C8 spinal cord injuries generally can control movement in their arms, they may experience weakness in the hands, trunk, and lower body.
+While individuals with C8 spinal cord injuries generally can control movement in their arms, they may experience weakness and loss of sensation in the hands, trunk, and lower body.

 To help you understand what to expect after C8 spinal cord injury, this article will discuss potential complications and recovery outlook.